 Visit like a regular: Brew Werks keeps things interesting with a tap list that’s always evolving, plus a regular slate of events.
 Stargazer, an IPA with a pop of citrus, is the beer that brings people back.
 Order a pint at Brew Werks and you’ll receive a bottle cap.
 Drop it in one of the boxes on your way out.
 That turns into a donation to one of the non-profit community organizations with which the brewpub partners.

 Insider Tip: Don’t care to limit yourself to one brewery’s beer?
 Fair point.
 Many bars around The Bend with excellent tap lists.
 LaSalle Kitchen & Tavern has one of the best tap lists in downtown South Bend.
-Taphouse on the Edge, Coach’s Sports Bar & Grill and Brothers Bar & Grill all lean heavy on craft for their beer selection.
+Taphouse on the Edge, Bar Louie, Coach’s Sports Bar & Grill and Brothers Bar & Grill all lean heavy on craft for their beer selection.